ChimdumebiNebolisa/event-hub/README.md

 ---

-*This project demonstrates expertise in modern web development, API integration, real-time systems, and user experience design.
+*Event Hub demonstrates expertise in modern web development, API integration, real-time systems, and user experience design.
 Built with scalability, performance, and maintainability in mind.*